TurtlePrograms/ProductivityTools/readme.md

     browser: Opens a browser with specified tabs.
     cmd: Opens command windows in specified directories, running defined commands.
     alias: References an existing profile to reuse its configuration.
+    template: references a template and holds any parameters it should give the template

 ### Browser Type